project-illium/illium-documentation/docs/overview/transaction-validation.md

 ### Proving Spend Authorization

 Next we need to prove that we're actually *authorized* to spend this commitment.
 To do this we will execute the users locking script with the provided unlocking parameters.
-For a basic transfer the UnlockignParams will usually contain a signature.
+For a basic transfer the UnlockingParams will usually contain a signature.

 ```go
 func ProveTransactionValidity(priv PrivateParams, pub PublicParams) bool {